jaminto/jaminto.github.io/_drafts/2014-06-06-ravendb-separating-document-id-into-a-property-using-the-patch-api.md

 layout: post
 published: false
 category: Development
+description: Use a simple patch request to extract data from a document id and save as a new property on the document with RavenDB
 ---

 It may feel a little dirty to put the same value in both the document id, for example: